 Often mispronounced as Tirakol, the majestic Terekhol fort rests quietly on the northern tip of Goa, at the mouth of the Terekhol River.
 Now converted into a luxurious Goan heritage resort, the fort was built by Khem Sawant Bhonsle, the Raja of Sawantwadi.
 Strategically built in the 17th century for a panoramic view of the Arabian Sea, it was surrendered in 1746 to the Portuguese who attacked it in retaliation.
 They did not like being bothered by the frequent border skirmishes that kept happening!

-The coolest thing about this fort is that it was one of the locations that the Satyagrahis captured during Goa’s Liberation Movement.
+The coolest thing about this fort in Goa is that it was one of the locations that the Satyagrahis captured during Goa’s Liberation Movement.
 Alas, this victory was short-lived and they were eventually arrested.
 An annual feast takes place in the fort Chapel for the Holy Trinity which later became the Church of St Anthony in May.
 The church in general is not open to visitors.

 Fort Tiracol can be reached by a ferry from Querim, 42 km North of Panjim